apache/datasketches-website/docs/Architecture.md

 High-level Structure               | Package Description
 -----------------------------------|---------------------
-com.yahoo.sketches.benchmark       | Benchmarking code for the HLL sketches com.yahoo.sketches.cmd             | Support for Command Line functions com.yahoo.sketches.demo            | Simple demo for brute-force vs Theta & HLL sketches com.yahoo.sketches.hll             | Error Characterization and Command-line functions for experimenting with CountUniqueMap com.yahoo.sketches.performance     | Speed and Error Characteriation of Theta an HLL sketches com.yahoo.sketches.sampling        | Benchmarks and Entropy testing
+com.yahoo.sketches                 | Utility functions used by the sketches-misc packages com.yahoo.sketches.cmd             | Support for Command Line functions **Being Redesigned** com.yahoo.sketches.demo            | Simple demo for brute-force vs Theta and HLL sketches **Will be superceded by Command Line functions** com.yahoo.sketches.performance     | Speed and Error Characteriation of Theta and HLL sketches **Under development** com.yahoo.sketches.quantiles       | Utility for computing & printing space table for Quantiles Sketches com.yahoo.sketches.sampling        | Benchmarks and Entropy testing for sampling sketches

 ### experimental
 This repository is an experimental staging area for code that will eventually end up in another